-In mid-2014 the National Drought Mitigation Center began providing estimates of the number of people living in areas impacted by drought.
-Below is an explanation of how these numbers are calculated, and how they should be interpreted.
+The National Drought Mitigation Center provides estimates of the number of people living in areas affected by drought.
+Below is an explanation of how these numbers are calculated and how they should be interpreted.

-Then to compute population in drought statistics each week, this population density value is multiplied by the percent of the area in a given USDM category to determine the number of people living in the area of each USDM category.
-This is done for each county in the U.S. (including Alaska, Hawaii and Puerto Rico) that is in drought.
+To compute the population in drought statistics each week, this population density value is multiplied by the percent of the area in a given USDM category to determine the number of people living in the area of each USDM category.
+This is done for each county in the U.S. that is in drought.
 Once the county-level statistics are calculated, the numbers are aggregated up to the state level by summing the values for each county within the state.
 The state values are then aggregated to the national level.